Sheamus: Training and debut (2002–2004)

-European independent circuit
+European promotions (2004–2007)

 Irish Whip Wrestling (2004–2006)

 In May 2004, still using the ring name Sheamus O'Shaunessy, Farrelly returned to wrestling at the newly opened Irish Whip Wrestling (IWW) school in Dublin.
 He then made his debut match for the promotion at their Mount Temple show on 9 July, facing Mark Burns in a winning effort.
 He went on to win a battle royal the following month.

 O'Shaunessy spent the rest of the year engaged in a rivalry with Vid Vain after losing to his tag team partner Joey Cabray the same night he won the battle royal.
 On 22 and 23 October they traded wins, leading to O'Shaunessy recruiting help from CJ Summers to help defeat the tag team on 24 October.
 O'Shaunessy was still unsuccessful to defeat Vain in singles action the following day.
 Despite these losses, his impressive showings earned him a place against Alex Shane in a guest match for the Frontier Wrestling Alliance (FWA) British Heavyweight Championship.
 Although he put on a proficient exhibit and came close to win, his friend Red Vinny interfered in the match and cost him the championship.

 In March 2005, he avenged this loss by teaming with Raven to defeat Shane and Vinny.
 This victory was part of a winning streak over the end of March where O'Shaunessy wrestled twice a day on 24, 25, 26 – including an 11-man Rumble win – and 27 March with a standard tag match and a ten-man tag team match.
 This series of victories, aside from one loss by disqualification to Vain, put him to a good form for the one-day tournament held in County Kildare to crown the inaugural IWW International Heavyweight Champion.
 On 28 March, O'Shaunessy put an end to his main rivalries when he defeated Vinny and then Vain in the quarter and semi finals, respectively.
 He met Darren Burridge in the final match and won to become IWW's first champion, but had to compete again in an evening show in Dublin, defeating Burridge and Vinny once more in a tag match alongside Vain.